© 2025

 Controversy over high school Turning Point USA chapter in Albemarle County

-The culture war was on full display Thursday night at a meeting of the Albemarle County School Board.
-Fifty-two people signed up to speak about whether a conservative leader from Richmond should be allowed to address a meeting of a high school branch of Turning Point USA, the group started by the late Charlie Kirk.
+The culture war was on full display last night at a meeting of the Albemarle County School Board.
+Fifty-two people signed up to speak about whether a conservative leader from Richmond should be allowed to address a meeting of Turning Point USA – a high school branch of the group started by the late Charlie Kirk.
+Sandy Hausman has more on the controversy.

 "Last week I did make a Facebook post on my personal and private account.
-I expressed my concern about a speaker invited to Albemarle High School and within hours someone screen shot my post and shared it with media and some political organizations," Spillman said at Thursday night's board meeting.
+I expressed my concern about a speaker invited to Albemarle High School and within hours someone screen shot my post and shared it with media and some political organizations," she recalls.
 "What followed was a coordinated campaign of harassment and intimidation, and it was terrifying."

 If the board did not change course, she said, she would ensure that gay and trans students could lawyer up and file suit.